kimamovic21/udemy-javascript-course-js/documentation.md

 95. Hoisting and TDZ in Practice
 96. The This Keyword
 97. The This Keyword in Practice
-98. The This Keyword in Practice
+98. Regular Functions vs. Arrow Functions
 99. Primitives vs. Objects (Primitive vs. Reference Types)
 100. Primitives vs. Objects in Practice